 Magnetic resonance technologists independently perform or assist the licensed practitioner or radiologist assistant in the completion of magnetic resonance and molecular imaging procedures.
-Magnetic resonance technologists prepare, administer and document activities related to medications in accordance with federal and state laws, regulations, or lawful institutional policy.
+Magnetic resonance technologists prepare, administer and document activities related to medications in accordance with statutes, regulations, accreditation standards and institutional policies.